Are VPNs Legal?

 ZenMate also uses military-grade encryption to keep your valuable information safe from vicious hackers and cybercriminals.

-Plus, with just 1 ZenMate VPN subscription you can protect up to 5 of your devices at the same time.
+Plus, with just 1 ZenMate VPN subscription you can protect unlimited devices.
 We have dedicated apps for Windows, macOS, iOS, Android, Android TV, and we even support OpenVPN for routers, Linux or any other OS.

 With ZenMate VPN you're not risking anything because you get a 7-days free trial period to test out our service and you're also covered by our 30 days, no questions asked, money-back guarantee.